What is care and support?

 Help with making decisions about your care

 If you do not feel confident or able to make decisions about your care and support, there is help available.
-There is more information in the WISH website money and legal matters section.
-WISH Herefordshire provides information and signposting to help support anyone with care and wellbeing needs in Herefordshire.
+There is more information in the Talk Community Directory money and legal matters section.
+The Talk Community Directory provides information and signposting to help support anyone with care and wellbeing needs in Herefordshire.

 Adult social care contact details